Packer-Lab/imagingplus/docs/source/installation.rst

 Installation
 ------------
-``packerlabimaging`` can be installed by downloading or cloning the GitHub repository and running:
+``imaging+`` can be installed by downloading or cloning the GitHub repository and running:

 .. code-block:: python

-    pip install -e packerlabimaging
+    pip install -e imagingplus

 from the command line from the directory where the GitHub repository was downloaded to.